 - Personal Injury

-Usually, due to the severity of the injuries their clients have suffered and the circumstances surrounding the accident itself, the injury lawyers at Indiana / Illinois personal injury law firm Kenneth J. Allen Law Group are faced with dealing with insurance companies and their representatives, along with the defendants and their attorneys, due to the insurance policies that apply to the situation.
+Usually, due to the severity of the injuries their clients have suffered and the circumstances surrounding the accident itself, the injury lawyers at the Indiana / Illinois personal injury law firm Kenneth J. Allen Law Group are faced with dealing with insurance companies and their representatives, along with the defendants and their attorneys, due to the insurance policies that apply to the situation.
 Oftentimes, there will be several defendants and several insurance carriers involved in a case (first party, third party, excess, etc.).

 To complicate things, the defendant’s attorney is usually being paid by the insurance company, not the defendant itself.
 In fact, that defense lawyer may have a significant part of his caseload – and therefore his livelihood – provided by that insurance carrier.
 This can only increase the influence of the carrier upon the case and needless to say, can pose problems in negotiation, settlement, and trial.